naugtur/secure-dependencies/README.md

 # secure-dependencies
 *Never run npm install in production again!*

-Creates a tarball of your app dependencies checked with node security platform.
+Creates a tarball of your app dependencies checked with npm audit.
 Just unpack it in production and you're ready to go.

 ## Why